MeeSumee/dotfiles/README.md

-# dotfiles
+# Fedora dotfiles
-Fedora-WSL Dotfiles cause why not
+Fedora-WSL Dotfiles from Graphite Worktop

+# License
+Apache 2.0 for lazyvim folder and its derivatives.

+Rest is MIT, I don't care what you do.